LLM Teacher-Student Framework for Text Classification With No Manually Annotated Data: A Case Study in IPTC News Topic

 \subsection{Extraction of News Texts and Pre-Processing}

 The pipeline for developing training and test data for news topic classification using the LLM teacher-student framework is illustrated in Fig. \ref{fig:dataset-pipeline}.
 The datasets used in this study are sourced from the Catalan (ca) \cite{macocu-ca}, Croatian (hr) \cite{macocu-hr}, Greek (el) \cite{macocu-el}, and Slovenian (sl) \cite{macocu-sl} MaCoCu web corpora that have been annotated with genres (genre-annotated datasets are available as part of the MaCoCu-Genre corpus collection \cite{macocu-genre}).
-Given the focus of the IPTC topic classification on news articles, we extract from the web corpora the subset of news articles, identified with the X-GENRE classifier \cite{kuzman2023automatic}.
+Given the focus of IPTC topic classification on news articles, we extract from the web corpora the subset of news articles, identified with the X-GENRE classifier \cite{kuzman2023automatic}.
+The X-GENRE classifier provides highly reliable classification into the \textit{News} genre, as well as eight other genre categories.
+Evaluation on a multilingual, manually annotated test set, sampled from the MaCoCu corpora, revealed F1 scores for the \textit{News} label ranging from 0.82 in Catalan to 0.95 in Croatian \cite{x-genre-classifier-huggingface}.
 Furthermore, the dataset undergoes additional pre-processing, wherein the texts are truncated to the initial 512 words, which is a constraint imposed by the BERT-like models.